kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 * The `with_assets` argument lets you decide if you want to include the assets in the export.
 * The `export_type` argument tells if the latest label or all the labels are exported.
 * The `split_option` argument tells if the export contains one folder for all the jobs, or one folder per job.
 * The `single_file` argument tells if the labels data should be exported into one single file.
-Note that some formats are single_file only, and that some others cannot be output into a single file.
+Note that some formats are single file or multiple files only:
      * Kili: single file or multiple files.
      * YOLO: multiple files only.
      * Pascal VOC: multiple files only.